dwongdev/MediaWolf/README.md

 ### 💡 Getting Involved

 Contributions are welcome from anyone who wants to help shape the project!
 Here’s how to jump in:

-> **1. Fork the repo** – Pick a section you’d like to work on and submit a Pull Request (PR) when you’re ready.
+> **1. Start a discussion** – Before diving in, use the repo's Discussions tab to share what you’re planning.
+This helps avoid overlap and keeps everyone on the same page.
 >
-> **2. Start a discussion** – Before diving in, use the repo's Discussions tab to share what you’re planning.
-This helps avoid overlap and keeps everyone on the same page.
+> **2. Create a Fork** – Fork the repository to create your own copy.
+Next, create a new branch within your fork for your changes.
+Push your branch so your progress is visible, and when you're ready, submit a Pull Request (PR).
 >
-> **3. Recognition** – Contributors who handle a significant part of the work may be added as maintainers to help guide the project forward.
+> **3. Recognition** – Contributors who handle a significant part of the work will be added as maintainers of the project and the organisation to help guide the project forward.

-**Note:** Be sure to check out [TheWicklowWolf](https://github.com/TheWicklowWolf) for reference and proof of concepts — it will serve as a guide for formats,docker builds, actions and overall structure/style.
+**Note:** Be sure to check out [TheWicklowWolf](https://github.com/TheWicklowWolf) for reference and proof of concepts — it will serve as a guide for formats, docker builds, actions and overall structure/style.

 Thanks for your interest! 🚀